 - Safeguarding your ideas without expending excessive amounts of money and time.

-- Becoming your own boss without having to formally open a business.
+- Becoming your own boss without having to open a business.

 - See your product introduced to the market without having to pay expenses and fees upfront.

-- Earn substantial income without having to quit your day job.
+- Earn extra income with out having to quit your day job.

-One Simple Idea brings to light the fact that the assumption that innovative ideas must emerge from within large corporations is now shattered.
+One Simple Idea shatters the opinion that only large corporations will come up with innovative ideas.
 Key notes that these same corporations and other institutions have recognized the value of entrepreneurs so well that it has grown into a $500 billion industry.
-This book has earned 3.94 out of 5 stars on GoodReads, and is the key to growing your career as an inventor.
+You, too, should bring your ideas to the table.
+This book is the key to growing your career as an inventor.

 Protecting Your Ideas as an Inventor

 The protection of intellectual property is central to all businesses and markets, invention or not.
-Unfortunately, not everyone has the integrity to honor others’ IP, so it can be scary – especially as a new inventor – to venture out into the business realm and not knowing who to trust and how to expand on your ideas without compromising the security of your project.
+Unfortunately, not everyone has the decency to respect the IP of another inventor.
+This can be scary (especially as a new inventor) to venture out into the business realm not knowing who to trust or how to expand on your ideas without compromising the security of your project.

-Trusting the wrong company or individual with your product, or even trusting a respectable company too early on can do a great deal of damage to your progress as an inventor, and in the worst-case scenarios, it can even result in your invention being robbed from you.
+Trusting the wrong company or individual with your product, or even trusting a respectable company too early on, can do a great deal of damage to your progress as an inventor.
+If your idea is not protected, it can potentially result in your invention being robbed from you!

-In the United States, we are fortunate to be protected by the Uniform Trade Secrets Act.
-The U.S. is a part of the World Trade Organization (WTO) and a party in the Agreement on Trade Related Aspects of Intellectual-Property Rights (TRIPS) and so is obligated to provide protection for information that is secret and, specifically, information that is commercially valued because of its secrecy.
+In the United States, we are fortunate to be protected by the Uniform Trade Secrets Act (UTSA).
+The U.S. is a part of the World Trade Organization (WTO) and a party in the Agreement on Trade Related Aspects of Intellectual Property Rights (TRIPS) and so is obligated to provide protection for information that is secret and, specifically, information that is commercially valued because of its secrecy.

 Disputes under this law can be taken up in state or federal courts.
-Although some state laws differ, there are strong similarities among them all due to them all being rooted in the Uniform Trade Secrets Act.
-These laws protect trade secrets by requiring parties that have misappropriated a trade secret to take steps to maintain its secrecy and also by requiring royalty payments to the rightful owner.
+Although some state laws differ, there are strong similarities among them due to the the Uniform Trade Secrets Act.
+These laws protect trade secrets by requiring parties that have misappropriated a trade secret to take steps to maintain its secrecy, and also by requiring royalty payments to the rightful owner.

 The Uniform Trade Secrets Act